umbraco/UmbracoDocs/Reference/Security/Two-factor-authentication/index-v9.3.0.md

 versionFrom: 9.3.0
-keywords: 2fa, security, members meta.Title: "Two-factor authentication" meta.Description: "Umbraco users and members support a two-factor authentication (2FA) abstraction for implementing a 2FA provider of your choice"
+keywords: 2fa, security, members meta.Title: "Two-factor authentication"
+description: "Umbraco users and members support a two-factor authentication (2FA) abstraction for implementing a 2FA provider of your choice"
 ---

 # Two-factor authentication for Members